• Skip to primary navigation

 2. Another cause of a dry cake is overbaking.
 If you bake your cake too long, moisture is baked out of the cake.

-3. If your gluten free cake is crumbly, but not dry, did you check to ensure your gluten free flour blend had a binder like xanthan gum, guar gum, or psyllium husk?
+3. If your gluten free cake is crumbly but not dry, did you check to ensure your gluten free flour blend had a binder like xanthan gum, guar gum, or psyllium husk?
 Gluten free baking needs a binder to help hold it together.
 Many premade blends contain this, but others do not.
-If your mix doesn't have this ingredient, you will need to add one teaspoon to your dry ingredients.
+If your mix doesn’t have this ingredient, you must add one teaspoon to your dry ingredients.

-4. Dry cake can happen if you don't use enough liquid ingredients.
-Some gluten free flour blends are starch heavy and need a different liquid-to-flour ratio than others.
-Try adding a bit more liquid, such as milk, and mix the ingredients until just combined.
+4. Dry cake can happen if you don’t use enough liquid ingredients.
+Some gluten free flour blends are starch-heavy and need a different liquid-to-flour ratio than others.
+Try adding a bit more fluid, such as milk, and mix the ingredients until just combined.

 Dry Cake Fix: